arvidn/libtorrent/docs/manual.rst

 		int min_reconnect_time;
 		bool use_dht_as_fallback;
 	};

-``proxy_ip`` may be a hostname or ip to a http proxy to use.
-If this is an empty string, no http proxy will be used.

-``proxy_port`` is the port on which the http proxy listens.
-If ``proxy_ip`` is empty, this will be ignored.

-``proxy_login`` should be the login username for the http proxy, if this empty, the http proxy will be tried to be used without authentication.

-``proxy_password`` the password string for the http proxy.

 ``user_agent`` this is the client identification to the tracker.
 The recommended format of this string is: